 One of Cuba’s economic resources are their nickel mines.
 As of 2013 its reserves were estimated at 5.5 million tons, over 7% of the world total.
 Cuba is known for its music and Son is the basis of many other musical styles like mambo, cha-cha-chá and salsa music.

-Is situated in the East part of the second largest Caribbean Island, Hispaniola, it is the largest economy in the Caribbean and Central American region, being an upper middle income developing country.
+Situated in the East part of the second largest Caribbean Island, Hispaniola, it is the largest economy in the Caribbean and Central American region, being an upper middle income developing country.
 The service sector accounts for 60% of the GDP.

 The currency in Ecuador is the American Dollar and their economy is highly dependent on their commodities, Crude Petroleum being just over 50% of their exports and their reserves are estimated at 6.51 billion barrels.
-Ecuador is also first in production and export of Bananas.
+Ecuador is also first in production and export of bananas.

 The currency of El Salvador is the American Dollar and in 2006 it was the first country to ratify the Central America-Dominican Republic Free Trade Agreement (CAFTA).
-Pupusas are their famous dish a type of tortilla stuffed with cheese and loroco, a vine flower bud native to Central America.
+“Pupusas” are their famous dish a type of tortilla stuffed with cheese and loroco, a vine flower bud native to Central America.

-Between the years of 1823 and 1838 Guatemala City was the capital of the Federal Republic of Central America, composed by present date Guatemala, EL Salvador, Honduras, Nicaragua and Costa Rica.
+Between the years of 1823 and 1838 Guatemala City was the capital of the Federal Republic of Central America, composed by present day Guatemala, EL Salvador, Honduras, Nicaragua and Costa Rica.
 It has the lowest literacy rate but is the largest economy in Central America, with 63% of its GDP originated in the service sector.

 Guyana is the only South American country with English as its official language.
 Approximately 90% of its population of 740 thousand people live in the coastal in an area equivalent to only 10% of the territory.
 The main products exported by Guyana are sugar, gold and bauxite.